-Executive producers: Sabine Holzer, Walter Köhler 3×50 mins, 4K, 5.1 + Stereo e've known for some time that primates have a shared culture but are beginning to understand how widespread it is throughout the animal kingdom.
-We should no longer ask whether animals have culture - they do.
+Executive producers: Sabine Holzer, Walter Köhler 3×50 mins, 4K, 5.1 + Stereo whether animals have culture - they do.
 So, are humans different from other animals?

 We often think of "culture" as uniquely human but that this really isn't the case.